JovanGacic/sw-assignment/README.md

 Summary

 To login into the app use the following credentials:
-Username > skywalker96@gmail.com
+Username > skywalker96@gmail.com,
 Password > heismyfather

-*These credentials are hard-coded*
+(These credentials are hard-coded)

 After successful login you are redirected to the home page.
 User will be logged in until he logges out.